You Can Improve Your Sound By Upgrading

 - Great instrument separation.

-- Fits most turntables and is easy to set up.
+- It fits most turntables and is easy to set up.
 No nuts to worry about.

-- Stylus is interchangeable with other Ortofon carts like the 2M black and you can save money without having to buy a whole separate phono cartridge just the stylus.
+- The stylus is interchangeable with other Ortofon carts like the 2M black, and you can save money without having to buy a whole separate phono cartridge, just the stylus.
 Thus potentially saving you money.

-- Can be a bit bright sounding and potentially fatiguing to your ears over long listening sessions.
-Especially in the beginning before the stylus breaks in.
+- It can be a bit bright sounding and potentially fatiguing to your ears over long listening sessions, especially in the beginning before the stylus breaks in.